bazmonk/digigurdy-baz/README.md

 After that, the steps are the same for the original digigurdy code.
 You will need:
   * Teensyduino, the IDE and build environment for the electronics
   * The appropriate `Adafruit_[SSD1306 or SH1106]` library (see the whilte/blue display section above) for your gurdy installed within Teensyduino (`Sketch->Include Library->Manage Libraries...`).
+    * If you have the SH1106 "blue" OLED, you need the SH1106 libraries here: https://github.com/wonho-maker/Adafruit_SH1106.
+Other versions will not work.
   * The main `digigurdy-baz.ino` file along with `bitmaps.h` in a directory/folder named `digigurdy-baz`.
 Teensyduino will offer to make this folder and move the file around if you don't.
 The easiest way to make sure everything is in the right place is to simply clone this repository from github to your computer.
 The repo itself is named the correct way for Teensyduino, and you can easily pull new updates later on if you want.

 With that in place, you should be able to open the `digigurdy-baz.ino` file in Teensyduino, and compile/upload it to your digigurdy.
 Make sure to select the correct port for it and that the other settings look like this after plugging your gurdy to your computer: